profrobwells/first-llm-classifier/docs/bulk-prompts.md

     )
 ```

-That dataframe can be stored in a variable.
+Results can now be stored as a DataFrame.

 ```python
 results_df = classify_batches(bigger_sample)
 ```

-And then inspected using the standard pandas tools.
+And inspected using the standard `pandas` tools.
 Like a peek at the first records:

 ```python
 results_df.head()